AndrewAu42/Loan-Qualifier/README.md

 ## Usage

-This section should include screenshots, code blocks, or animations explaining how to use your project.
-In order to run the application for loan qualifications, clone the repository from here:
+In order to run the application for loan qualifications, clone the repository from here: "https://github.com/AndrewAu42/Loan-Qualifier.git"

 run **app.py** wit the follow code line in python: python app.py